mgaleyuw/runQDNASeq/README.md

 `QDNAseqKaryotypeOne.sh` should be used when karyotyping only one sample.
 `QDNAseqKaryotypeMany.sh` should be used when karyotyping more than one sample using the same settings.
 This is a more efficient use of multiprocessing.
 See the files in `config` for an example of how to set up the metadata and target files.

-==When karyotyping an average depth ONT dataset (~30x coverage), subsampling should be used and the default of 10% should work well.
-If karyotyping a smaller dataset, with < 10x coverage, **turn subsampling off by setting the flag `-S 1.0`**.==
+When karyotyping an average depth ONT dataset (~30x coverage), subsampling should be used and the default of 10% should work well.
+If karyotyping a smaller dataset, with < 10x coverage, **turn subsampling off by setting the flag `-S 1.0`**.

 ## Usage